microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Get-MgAgreementFileLocalizationVersion](Get-MgAgreementFileLocalizationVersion.md)
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

 ### [Get-MgAgreementFileLocalizationVersionCount](Get-MgAgreementFileLocalizationVersionCount.md)
 Get the number of the resource

 ### [Get-MgAgreementFileVersion](Get-MgAgreementFileVersion.md)
 Read-only.
-Customized versions of the terms of use agreement in the Azure AD tenant.
+Customized versions of the terms of use agreement in the Microsoft Entra tenant.

 ### [Get-MgAgreementFileVersionCount](Get-MgAgreementFileVersionCount.md)
 Get the number of the resource

 ### [Get-MgEntitlementManagementAccessPackage](Get-MgEntitlementManagementAccessPackage.md)
-Retrieve an access package with a list of accessPackageResourceRoleScope objects.
-These objects represent the resource roles that an access package assigns to each subject.
-Each object links to an accessPackageResourceRole and an accessPackageResourceScope.
+Retrieve the properties and relationships of an accessPackage object.
 This API is available in the following national cloud deployments.

 ### [Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement](Get-MgEntitlementManagementAccessPackageApplicablePolicyRequirement.md)
-In Azure AD entitlement management, this action retrieves a list of accessPackageAssignmentRequestRequirements objects that the currently signed-in user can use to create an accessPackageAssignmentRequest.
+In Microsoft Entra entitlement management, this action retrieves a list of accessPackageAssignmentRequestRequirements objects that the currently signed-in user can use to create an accessPackageAssignmentRequest.
 Each requirement object corresponds to an access package assignment policy that the currently signed-in user is allowed to request an assignment for.
 This API is available in the following national cloud deployments.